kalpesh7517-sudo/daily-fresh-policy/README.md

-Privacy Policy & Terms for Daily Fresh
+# Daily Fresh Policies

-1. Introduction
-Welcome to Daily Fresh.
-We provide fresh milk, dairy products, and fresh vegetables home delivery services in Nandurbar, Maharashtra.
-By using our app, you agree to the terms outlined in this policy.
+Welcome to **Daily Fresh**.
+We provide fresh milk, dairy products, and organic fresh vegetables home delivery services in Nandurbar, Maharashtra.

-2. Information Collection & Usage
+---

+## Terms and Conditions
+* By using the Daily Fresh application, you agree to our service terms.
+* Users must provide accurate delivery details for fulfilling orders.
+* Prices of fresh produce and dairy products are subject to daily market variations.

+---

+## Privacy Policy
-We collect basic user details such as your Name, Mobile Number, and Delivery Address solely for the purpose of fulfilling and delivering your orders accurately.
-We do not sell, rent, or share your personal information with any third-party organizations.
+* We collect basic user details such as Name, Mobile Number, and Delivery Address solely for order processing.
-3. Online Payments
-All online transactions are processed securely through the Razorpay payment gateway.
-We do not store, record, or have access to any sensitive card details or UPI PINs on our servers.
+* We do not store, record, or have access to any sensitive card details or UPI PINs on our servers.
+* Your personal information is kept strictly confidential and is never shared with third parties.

+---

-4. Cancellation & Refund Policy
+## Refund Policy
-Cancellation: Customers can cancel their order before dispatch through the app or by contacting support.
+* **Quality Concerns:** If any delivered product is damaged, spoiled, or lacking quality, please notify us within 2 hours of delivery.
-Refunds: If an order is canceled before dispatch or if a damaged product is delivered, eligible refunds will be initiated immediately and credited back to the original payment source (UPI/Account) within 5-7 business days.
+* **Refund Credit:** Eligible refunds will be initiated immediately and credited back to the original payment source (UPI/Account) within 5-7 business days.

-5. Contact & Support
-For any complaints, feedback, or delivery issues, please reach out to us at:
+---

+## Cancellation Policy
+* **Cancellations:** Customers can cancel their order before dispatch through the app or by contacting support.
+* **Perishable Items:** Returns at delivery are accepted if packaging is damaged or product quality is compromised.

+---

+## Contact Us
-Business Name: Daily Fresh
+* **Business Name:** Daily Fresh
-Email: kalpesh7517@gmail.com
-Phone: +91 7517899366
-Address: Ekta Nagar, Nalwa Road, Nandurbar, Maharashtra - 425412
+* **Location:** Ekta Nagar, Nalwa Road, Nandurbar, Maharashtra - 425412
-# daily-fresh-policy
+* **Support Email:** Support available directly via Daily Fresh App.
+*